FIOpwK/Hello-World/README.md

 Updated "Hello World!" program.

-Logic: Beinners are capable of understanding two lines of code.
+Logic: Beginners are capable of understanding two lines of code.
 We should expand the introduction to include:
 - variables
 - assignment statements
 - usage of Class